rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 * React's conditional rendering
 * React Router

+{{% chapter_header "Authentication in React" "react-authentication-database" %}}

+In a major application, you may want to introduce an authentication flow in React by having sign up, sign in and sign out functionalities.
+Often these authentication mechanisms go far beyond it.
+After all, you should be able to reset or update a user's password or to store the user entities in your own database.
+That's why I have written the comprehensive tutorial and step by step guide to [built your own authentication procedure in React with Firebase](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/).
+Firebase's realtime database can be used to store your users.
+But it also comes with a whole authentication framework.
+Check out the tutorial if you are interested.

+There are two alternatives in my eyes for authentication in React which are briefly mentioned in the Firebase tutorial: {{% a_blank "Auth0" "https://auth0.com/" %}} and {{% a_blank "Passport.js" "http://www.passportjs.org/" %}}.

+**Recommendations:**

+* Firebase

+{{% chapter_header "Time in React" "react-date-time" %}}

+If your React application is dealing with dates and timezones, you should introduce a library which manages these things for you.
+Timestamps in an application can be a complex subject.
+That's why it's great that there are sophisticated libraries out for it.
+The most popular one is {{% a_blank "moment.js" "https://momentjs.com/" %}} because I would argue it's the oldest and most sophisticated one in the JavaScript ecosystem.
+Another lightweight solution for dates is a library called {{% a_blank "date-fns" "https://github.com/date-fns/date-fns" %}}.

+**Recommendations:**

+* moment or date-fns

 <hr class="section-divider">

 So in the end, the React ecosystem can be seen as a framework for React, but it stays flexible.
 It is a flexible framework where you can make own decisions on which libraries you want to opt-in.
 You can start small and add only libraries to solve specific problems for you.
 You can scale your building blocks along the way when your application grows.
 Otherwise you can stay lightweight by using plain React.
 Therefore here again a list of libraries that could complement React as the core of the application regarding different project sizes.
 Keep in mind that the list is opinionated, but I am keen to get your feedback too.